Separating responsibility for maintenance and acquisition

 Stovepiping can lead to technical debt

-The stovepipes in a wood-burning stove in a farm museum
+A wood-burning stove in a farm museum

-A wood-burning stove in a farm museum in Lower Bavaria (German: Niederbayern).
-Lower Bavaria is one of the seven administrative regions of Bavaria, Germany.
-The stovepipe, which is the black tube running upwards from the stove, channels smoke and fumes out of the kitchen into the chimney.
+A wood-burning stove in a farm museum in Lower Bavaria (German: Niederbayern), which is one of the seven administrative regions of Bavaria, Germany.
+The stovepipe, which is the black tube running upwards from the stove, channels smoke and fumes out of the kitchen into the chimney, and then, presumably, out of the farmhouse.

 Stovepiping can occur in both organizational structures and in engineered systems.
 These two forms of stovepiping are intimately related, and both can lead to uncontrolled formation of new technical debt, or increased persistence of existing technical debt.

 In engineering more generally, stovepiping can occur internally in systems, even though only one business unit is involved, and even though the stovepiped artifacts serve purposes invisible to the world outside the system.
-This can occur whenever there is weak communication between the teams designing or maintaining the portions of the system that host the similar artifacts.
-For readers familiar with the Apollo XIII incident, the incompatibility of the two carbon dioxide scrubbers in the command module and the lunar excursion module serves as an example of the risks of technical stovepiping.
+This can occur whenever communication is weak between the teams designing or maintaining the portions of the system that host the similar artifacts.
+For those familiar with the Apollo XIII incident, the incompatibility of the two carbon dioxide scrubbers in the command module and the lunar excursion module serves as an example of the risks of technical stovepiping.

 Another challenge, of course, is providing resources for such sharing mechanisms, because preventing technical debt is rarely recognized as a value generator.
 If it were so recognized, the resources would likely appear.
 Changes in cost accounting might make such recognition more likely.